 Write all your answers on a long roll of paper.

-Pull the paper down so you can see it through your posterboard “window” Write each answer where it will be covered by one of the flaps.
+Pull the paper down so you can see it through your posterboard “window.”
+Write each answer where it will be covered by one of the flaps.
 I used a marker to make sure it would be readable from a distance.

 Pull the paper down more and do the answers for the next question.
 Make sure you do this in the same order that you have your questions/ answers written out!